 If you feel your relationship has come to end, call me to discuss your rights and obligations, don’t let fear and uncertainty keep you from living your best life possible!

-If you're having an issue related to this topic we'd be happy to help.
-You can call us at (902) 826-3070 to set up a meeting at our Tantallon law firm or contact us online.
+If you have any questions about emotional labor you can call us at (902) 826-3070 or email us at email@example.com to set up a meeting with one of our lawyers at our Tantallon law firm.
 You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.